godotengine/godot-docs/classes/class_xrserver.rst

 - :ref:`XRInterface<class_XRInterface>` **get_interface** **(** :ref:`int<class_int>` idx **)** |const|

-Returns the interface registered at a given index in our list of interfaces.
+Returns the interface registered at the given ``idx`` index in the list of interfaces.

 ----